 Finally, if your Xbox shows you a message saying that the console is getting too warm, don't ignore it.
 This is a clear sign that things are getting too hot.
 And it's best to take action immediately to allow your Series X to cool down again.

-The Xbox Series X is an extremely powerful console, so it's inevitable that it will get warm.
+The Xbox Series X is an extremely powerful console, so it will inevitably get warm.
 According to Gamers Nexus, your Xbox will usually run somewhere between 60 and 75 degrees.
 And your console will be well capable of handling this.
-If it does get too warm, the biggest risk is to damage to the console itself.
-It will normally shut itself down if it detects that it is getting too warm, minimising the risk as much as possible.
+If it does get too warm, the biggest risk is damage to the console itself.
+It will typically shut itself down if it detects it is getting too warm, minimising the risk as much as possible.